 What Are Hot Tub Ozonators?

-A hot tub ozonator is a device which can reduce the need for chemicals in your hot tub maintenance regime.
-The device emits an intense UV/CD light which splits oxygen molecules in the water into two separate, free oxygen atoms.
+A hot tub ozonator is a device that can reduce the need for chemicals in your warm tub maintenance regime.
+The device emits an intense UV/CD light, which splits oxygen molecules in the water into two separate, free oxygen atoms.
 When the free oxygen atoms interact with regular oxygen atoms, it produces ozone.
 The ozone then works on purifying the water and killing contaminants.